A sparse optimization approach to infinite infimal convolution regularization: Introduction

 Relying on the positive one-homogeneity of $J(\cdot, s)$ we show that \eqref{eq:liftingintro} and \eqref{eq:inverseproblemintro} are equivalent.
 Moreover, after proving that $\hat F$ is coercive and weakly-* lower semicontinuous, we obtain the well-posedness of \eqref{eq:liftingintro} and \eqref{eq:inverseproblemintro} using standard arguments of calculus of variations.

 The convex lifting of the infinite infimal convolution functional is not only useful to show well-posedness of the original problem, but it also sheds light on the sparsity properties of the regularized inverse problem.
-The key observation is that the extremal points of the unit ball of $\hat F$, denoted by $B$, can be characterized as follows: \begin{itemize} \item If $0 \in \Ext(B_s)$ for each $s \in S$, then $\Ext(B) = \{v \delta_s : s \in S,\, v \in \Ext(B_s)\}$. \item If there exists $s \in S$ such that $0 \notin \Ext(B_s)$, then $\Ext(B) = \{v \delta_s : s \in S,\, v \in \Ext(B_s) \smallsetminus\{0\}\}$, \end{itemize} where $B_s$ is the unit ball of $J(\cdot,s)$ and $\Ext(B_s)$ is the set of its extremal points.
+The key observation is that the extremal points of the unit ball of $\hat F$, denoted by

+can be characterized as follows: \begin{itemize} \item If $0 \in \Ext(B_s)$ for each $s \in S$, then $\Ext(B) = \{v \delta_s : s \in S,\, v \in \Ext(B_s)\}$. \item If there exists $s \in S$ such that $0 \notin \Ext(B_s)$, then $\Ext(B) = \{v \delta_s : s \in S,\, v \in \Ext(B_s) \smallsetminus\{0\}\}$, \end{itemize} where $B_s$ is the unit ball of $J(\cdot,s)$ and $\Ext(B_s)$ is the set of its extremal points.
 As shown in \cite{bc} and \cite{chambolle}, the extremal points of the unit ball of the regularizer provide information on the sparse structure of the minimizers.
 In particular, such extremal points are precisely the atoms used to represent sparse solutions in case of finite-dimensional data.
 Such results are called representer theorems and have recently become relevant in the context of inverse problems \cite{bc,chambolle}, optimization \cite{unsersplines}, and machine learning \cite{unser2, bartolucci2021understanding}.
 Relying on the result of \cite{bc} and the characterization of the extremal points of the lifted regularizer, we prove a representer theorem for inverse problems regularized with the infimal convolution functional in Section \ref{sec:representer}.
-In particular, we show that if the data is $Q$-dimensional for $Q \in \N$, then a solution $(v^*, \sigma^*)$ of \eqref{eq:inverseproblemintro} can be written as follows
+In particular, we show that if the data is $Q$-dimensional for $Q \in \N$, then there exists a solution $(v^*, \sigma^*)$ of \eqref{eq:inverseproblemintro} that can be written as follows

 where $\lambda_i >0$, $s_i \in S$, $v_i \in \Ext(B_{s_i})$, and $M \leq Q$.

 In Section \ref{sec:gcg} we leverage the knowledge of the atoms of the lifted regularization functional to design a generalized conditional gradient method for solving \eqref{eq:inverseproblemintro}.
 Generalized conditional gradient methods (GCG) are infinite-dimensional generalizations of the classical Frank--Wolfe algorithms \cite{frank1956algorithm}.
 In the context of inverse problems they have been used to design algorithms that do not require an a priori discretization of the domain $X$ (also called off-the-grid algorithms), since optimization steps are performed by inserting iteratively suitably chosen elements of $X$.
 Some applications of generalized conditional gradient methods to inverse problems can be found, for example, in \cite{bredieslorenz2008, bredies2009}.
 More recently, GCG methods have been studied as sparse optimization algorithms in infinite-dimensional spaces.
 Indeed, it has been shown that it is possible to construct the $k$th iterate of a GCG method as the following sparse element